Published: 13:50, April 22, 2026 | Updated: 10:44, April 23, 2026

 A staff member attends to her job at a petrol station near Tai Wo Hau on April 22, 2026.
 (ANDY CHONG/CHINA DAILY)

-To offset rising costs, over 60 percent of surveyed drivers said they had to increase their workload or extend working hours to earn more, while about 80 percent chose to use less air conditioning.
-Tsang added that some had to skip breakfast to save money.
+To offset rising costs, over 60 percent of surveyed drivers said they had increased their workload or extended working hours to earn more.
+About 80 percent chose to use less air conditioning, and Tsang added that some had even skipped breakfast to save money.

-To help ease the pressure on the transportation sector, the Hong Kong Special Administrative Region government announced on April 9 a relief package that included a HK$3-per-liter diesel subsidy and halved government tunnel tolls for commercial vehicles.
+To help ease pressure on the transportation sector, the Hong Kong Special Administrative Region government announced on April 9 a relief package that includes a HK$3-per-liter diesel subsidy and halved government tunnel tolls for commercial vehicles.

 A 2017 report by the city’s Competition Commission found no direct evidence of price-fixing, but did identify a pattern of “parallel pricing” — in which companies adjust pump prices in near-unison.
 It also noted a complex, opaque discount system that makes it difficult for consumers to compare actual prices.